Visiting Research Fellowship at Wolfson College

 Further Information and Application Process

-Smuts Visiting Research Fellowship in Commonwealth Studies*, 2013-2014, in association with a Visiting Fellowship at Wolfson College
+Smuts Visiting Research Fellowship in Commonwealth Studies, 2015-2016, in association with a Visiting Fellowship at Wolfson College, University of Cambridge

-The Smuts Management Committee invites applications for a non-renewable Smuts Visiting Research Fellowship in Commonwealth Studies, tenable for 9 months from 1 October 2013.
+The Smuts Management Committee invites applications for a non-renewable Smuts Visiting Research Fellowship in Commonwealth Studies, tenable for 9 months commencing 1st October 2015.

-The Research Fellowship for 2012 has been awarded to Professor Bruce Berman.
+The Research Fellowship for 2014 has been awarded to Dr Ramnarayan Rawat.

 Visiting Research Fellows Since 2001